Gbemileke Oscar Oyinsan: Career

 Oyinsan's journey in media began in 2005 as an on-air personality with Unilag FM.
 Then moved to other media houses like the Inspiration 92.3 FM, BBC Media Action and City FM 105.1.

 Oyinsan started his broadcasting career while in his second year as an undergraduate at the University of Lagos studying chemical engineering; he began working for the school's owned radio station - UNILAG FM and also at the BBC World Service Trust, where he was the pioneer male presenter for the youth radio show, FLAVA which aired across the nation.

 Upon his graduation in 2008, Oyinsan joined BBC World service in Abuja as a producer and shortly returned to Lagos to join Inspiration FM, where he co-hosted a show with Titi called the Midday Café with Oscar and Titi.

 Before joining Inspiration FM, Oyinsan worked with comedian, Tee A as a red carpet host for his e-news program, Showtime Africa.
 In 2013, he moved to City FM as an OAP and Head of Programmes.

 In 2011, Oyinsan co-founded Amber 11 Media with his wife Titi Oyinsan, a creative group focused on crafting stories for advertising and entertainment.

-In 2016, Oyinsan founded The MC Company a resource platform for bespoke Masters of Ceremonies.
-His vision for the company is to produce the best MCs (Master of Ceremony) Nigeria and the world have ever seen through training, mentorship, evaluation, and constant grooming that is befitting of a professional Master of Ceremony.
+In 2016, Oyinsan created The MCs Company.
+It is an organization that offers training, mentoring, and career development to Masters of Ceremonies.

 Since July 2015, Oscar has been the quiz master and host of Nigerian syndicate mathematics TV quiz competition for secondary school students called Cowbellpedia.
 Cowbellpedia is a show which strives to identify, recognize and reward excellence in the subject area of Mathematics and is sponsored and organized by Promasidor, the makers of Cowbell Milk.